okffi/decisions/README.md

     $ docker-compose build
     (test with docker-compose up)

-Check the **names** of the built images with docker images
+Check the **names** of the built images with docker images (output may look different)

     $ docker images
     REPOSITORY                          TAG                 IMAGE ID            CREATED             SIZE
-    helsinkidecisions_web               latest              8da3a688edd4        26 minutes ago      732.6 MB
+    decisions_web               latest              8da3a688edd4        26 minutes ago      732.6 MB
-    helsinkidecisions_nginx             latest              1da419479050        26 minutes ago      206.1 MB
+    decisions_nginx             latest              1da419479050        26 minutes ago      206.1 MB

 Then save the resulting web and nginx images

     $ docker save -o decisions.tar decisions_web
     $ docker save -o dec-nginx.tar decisions_nginx

-Then uploads them to host e.g. with scp
+Then upload them to host e.g. with scp or rsync

 Set up Docker host for the first time, starting with network and volumes: